A. A. Milne: Religious views

-Milne did not speak out much on the subject of religion, although he used religious terms to explain his decision, while remaining a pacifist, to join the British Home Guard: "In fighting Hitler," he wrote, "we are truly fighting the Devil, the Anti-Christ ...
+Milne did not speak out much on the subject of religion, although he used religious terms to explain his decision, while remaining a pacifist, to join the British Home Guard.
+He wrote: "In fighting Hitler we are truly fighting the Devil, the Anti-Christ ...
 Hitler was a crusader against God."

 His best known comment on the subject was recalled on his death:

 He wrote in the poem "Explained":

 He also wrote in the poem "Vespers":